 Pregnancy and Visitors Medical Insurance

-Since pregnancy is viewed as a medically high risk period, insurance companies do not usually cover it for short term customers.
+Since pregnancy is viewed as a medically high-risk period, insurance companies don't usually cover it for short-term customers.
 Typically, international health insurance plans are designed to provide coverage for unforeseen illness, injuries and accidents while traveling.
 Most travel medical insurance plans do not cover maternity, pregnancy, or childbirth.
-Even the few plans that do provide little coverage, like Safe Travels USA Comprehensive and Atlas International, often impose many restrictions.
-It is not a cost-effective option for insurance companies to offer coverage for pregnancy and related issues for visitors.

 Be Prepared for an Emergency

-If you cannot avoid foreign travel during pregnancy, it is important to be aware of the coverage limitations.
-Expect to pay significant medical bills for pregnancy-related complications or childbirth.
-It is important to be both emotionally and financially prepared to deal with any unforeseen pregnancy complications while traveling abroad.
+If you can't avoid foreign travel during pregnancy, be sure you know your coverage limitations.
+Expect to pay significant fees for medical issues related to pregnancy.
+It's important to be both emotionally and financially prepared to deal with any unforeseen pregnancy complications while traveling abroad.

 Responsibility of the Sponsor

 Buying Visitors Insurance for Other Emergencies

-You can compare, get quotes & purchase one of the comprehensive visitors insurance plans that would provide coverage for unforeseen sickness and injury, unrelated to pregnancy or any other pre-existing condition.
+Compare, get quotes and purchase a comprehensive visitors insurance plan that could provide coverage for unforeseen sickness and injury, unrelated to pregnancy or any other pre-existing condition.

 If you need more information on insurance or have a specific question, please contact our customer support .
 Our licensed insurance experts will be happy to assist you.